fairpm/tsc/contributing.md

 **Becoming an Organizer:**

 - Requires majority approval of existing Organizers
+- An existing Organizer can nominate a Contributor
+- Nominee must accept nomination
+- Consensus is preferred, but a vote can be called if necessary

 **Removal:**

 - Requires majority vote of existing Organizers

-> Voting rights limited: related companies can only use up to **30%** of the TSC’s total votes.
+> Voting rights limited: related companies can only use up to **30%** of the TSC’s total votes per our [Charter](charter.md).

 ### TSC Chairs